A human rather than a hero: Shefali Shah on what’s changed for ‘Delhi Crime’ cop Vartika Chaturvedi

 Also, the dialogues are fabulous.
 When you have fab lines you don’t throw them out as punchlines.
 She is not saying and doing things for effect.
 She is very free-spirited but also emotionally volatile with her pain, anger, acceptance and embracing life as it comes along.
 The Zulfi angle [played by Roshan Mathew] is unexpected but she wants to welcome it.
 She is the full package, and that is how people are.
 Shamshu is reactive and expressive.

-What was it like working with debutante female director Jasmeet K Reen?
+What was it like working with first-time director Jasmeet K Reen?

 I don’t know anyone else who could have done Darlings better than Jasmeet, because it is her story.
 It has nothing to do with gender.
 Even male directors are sensitive and could handle this topic.
 It has to do with the person – how sensitive and passionate they are, how invested in the story.
 The writer is best served to tell that story.